 - Add flour and mix with a metal or wooden spoon to mix all the ingredients until you get a rough, sticky, and shaggy dough texture.

 - When all the ingredients form a ball, put the dough in a bowl and cover it with a kitchen towel.
 Let it rest for 15-20 minutes, approximately.

 - After 15-20 minutes, shift the dough to the counter and start kneading it with the push-and-roll technique until all the stickiness is gone and the dough has taken a nice ball shape.

 - Knead it for about 10-15 minutes.
 Add the olive oil and knead the dough ball for 30 seconds.

-- Shift the dough into a large-sized bowl, cover it and give it a rest of 20 minutes.
+- Shift the dough into a large bowl, cover it, and rest for 20 minutes.

 - After 20 minutes, put the dough on the counter.
 And oil the dough surface with a few drops of olive oil.

-- Just deploy the dough by picking it higher over the counter and turning the sides underneath.
+- Deploy the dough by picking it higher over the counter and turning the sides underneath.